Chalcolithic: South Asia

-Pre-Columbian Americas
+Americas

 In the Archaeology of the Americas, a five-period system is conventionally used which does not include metal ages, though metalworking technology did precede European contact in some areas.

 Andean civilizations in South America appear to have independently invented copper smelting.

 The term "Chalcolithic" is also applied to American civilizations that already used copper and copper alloys thousands of years before Europeans immigrated.
 Besides cultures in the Andes and Mesoamerica, the Old Copper complex mined and fabricated copper as tools, weapons, and personal ornaments in an area centered in the upper Great Lakes region (present-day Michigan and Wisconsin).

 The evidence of smelting or alloying that has been found in North America is subject to some dispute and a common assumption by archaeologists is that objects were cold-worked into shape.
 Artifacts from some of these sites have been dated to 6500–1000 BC, making them some of the oldest Chalcolithic sites in the world.
 Some archaeologists find artifactual and structural evidence of casting by Hopewellian and Mississippian peoples to be demonstrated in the archaeological record.

 East Asia

-In the 5th millennium BC copper artifacts start to appear in East Asia, such as in the Jiangzhai and Hongshan cultures, but those metal artifacts were not widely used during this early stage.

-Copper manufacturing gradually appeared in the Yangshao period (5000–3000 BC).
-Jiangzhai is the only site where copper artifacts were found in the Banpo culture.
-Archaeologists have found remains of copper metallurgy in various cultures from the late fourth to the early third millennia BC.
-These include the copper-smelting remains and copper artifacts of the Hongshan culture (4700–2900) and copper slag at the Yuanwozhen site.
-This indicates that inhabitants of the Yellow River valley had already learned how to make copper artifacts by the later Yangshao period.
+A knife from the Majiayao culture found in Linjia, Gansu dated to between 2900 to 2740 BC is earliest copper alloy artifact of 'secure stratigraphic provenience' from China.
+However, a 2016 journal article concluded from the isotopes, lack of nearby ore deposits, and lack of associated smelting site that the dagger was most likely imported.

+By the late third millennium BC established centers of copper and bronze metallurgy had emerged in northwest China associated with the Zongri (2500 BC), Machang (2300 BC) and Qijia (2300 BC) archeological sites.

+Much earlier copper alloy artifacts from Jiangzhai have been claimed but the brass found at the site has been described as "very suspicious", with suggestions that it resulted from accidental mixing from the upper layers of sediment.
+Evidence from only two pieces of metal was deemed far from sufficient to establish the initial stage of the Chinese Metal Age, while the absence of comparable brass finds for thousands of years afterward has also been cited as grounds for questioning the finds.

 Sub-Saharan Africa

 In the region of the Aïr Mountains, Niger, independent copper smelting developed between 3000 and 2500 BC.
-The process was not in a developed state, indicating smelting was not foreign.
-It became mature about 1500 BC.
+Their metallurgical technologies would continue to develop into 1500 BC and onward.